wits-fe/bittorrent-NAT-hole-punching/README.md

    which will make BT clients that are behind the NAT open to public.

-   Because the port opened by the hole punching software is random, the BT client needs to change the port to match it so that other users can connect to.
+   Because the port opened by the hole punching software is random, the BT client needs to change the listen port to match it so that other users can connect to.

-   That informing the BT client to set the random-opened port, adding route-forwarding rules is what this script does.
+   Once open port is established, this script will inform the BT client to set the listen port then add route-forwarding rules to bypass firewall.

 # Usage
 1. Download [natmap](https://github.com/heiher/natmap)